-For quick compiling and error reporting, you can maximize compilation speed by using default settings for all controls, with the following exception:
+For quick compiling, you can maximize compilation speed by using default settings for all controls, with the following exception:

 • Use NOPRINT to suppress printed output.

 When preparing programs to test with the ICE-86 or ICE-88 emulators, use the CODE control to list the pseudo-assembly instructions and addresses.